Jimmy Breslin died yesterday at the age of 88. And make no mistake about it. That’s Jimmy, not James, no matter what his birth certificate said.

 I haven’t lived in New York since 1995, and I have no inclination to move back, precisely because the city’s corporate homogenization has continued unabated since that time.
 I no longer find it to be as interesting as it once was, particularly Manhattan.

-However, before anyone starts thinking it’s sour grapes, remember: I’m 3rd generation Bronx.
+However, before anyone starts accusing me of sour grapes, remember: I’m 3rd generation Bronx.
 The hard part isn’t staying, or even going back; it’s leaving.
 Unlike all those people who move there from other places, I actually know how to get an apartment at a “reasonable” price.

 Of course I absolutely love many things about New York to this day, mostly the people and the food.
 But I do miss the old city that still had places, even in Manhattan, for working folk.
 The city that once told a fuller story of people’s disparate lives churning together in an especial urban caldron.
 Nowadays it’s still special but not, I fear, any longer especial.
 There’s too much of it that could be St. Louis or Denver or Milwaukee or Seattle.